At 38 miles beyond the Homestead entrance to Everglades National Park, the outpost called Flamingo is too far down the road for many park visitors.

 I always advise visitors that you can have a splendid day in the Everglades without ever reaching Flamingo.

-But if you have two days in the Everglades, consider making the trek to the end of the road — Flamingo, Everglades Natonal Park.
+But if you have two days in the Everglades or you’re willing to make it a long day, consider making the trek to the end of the road — Flamingo, Everglades National Park.

 Once a remote fishing village, Flamingo is located at the end of the Florida peninsula and beyond it are the shallow waters of Florida Bay, full of birds, crocodiles, manatees, sharks, fish, dolphins and dozens of uninhabited mangrove islands.